qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 repeat the label around the polygon perimeter.

-As for point and line vector layers you have the possibility to define a `Priority` for the polygon vector layer.
+As for point and line vector layers you have the possibility to define a :guilabel:`Priority` for the polygon vector layer.

-The entries in the `Rendering` menu are the same as for line layers.
+The entries in the :guilabel:`Rendering` menu are the same as for line layers.
-You can also use `Suppress labelling of features smaller than` in the `Feature options`.
+You can also use :guilabel:`Suppress labelling of features smaller than` in the :guilabel:`Feature options`.

 .. if features act as obstacles for labels or not